lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 - Run commands across an entire fleet of servers
 - Store parameter configuration with the SSM Parameter Store

-SSM requires the SSM agent to be present onto the systems we control, and it is installed by default on the Amazon Linux AMI and some Ubuntu AMI's.
+SSM requires the SSM agent to be present onto the systems we control, and it is installed by default on the Amazon Linux AMI and some Ubuntu AMIs.
 It was previously called “Simple Systems Manager” which led to its abbreviation of SSM, which is still retained to this day.

 #### SSM Session Manager